Ainali/wikiproject-mainpage-analysis/README.md

 This tool shows the number of links from the mainpage of Wikipedia to an article connected to a WikiProject.

+## How it works

-It runs via a GitHub action daily and adds data to a CSV file, one per language and year.
+It runs via a GitHub action daily and adds data to CSV files, one per language and year.

+### Getting main page data

-First the script checks for main pages through a SPARQL query.
-Then for each of those, an API call is made to get the Wikidata IDs for all links to the main namespace.
-Then these are plugged into another SPARQL query to see to which, if any, WikiProject they are connected to.
-The result is appended to the CSV file.
+First the script gets all mainpages through a SPARQL query.
+Then for each of those, an API call is made to get the Wikidata IDs for all links from the mainpage to articles in the main namespace.

+### Find WikiProject connections

+The Wikidata IDs are plugged into another SPARQL query to see to which, if any, WikiProjects they are connected to.
+A connection is considered to exist if the items have a value for either of the Wikidata properties *on focus list of Wikimedia project* (P5008) or *maintained by WikiProject* (P6104).

+### Summarize

+The result is appended to the CSV file, with one line per WikiProject, the number of links and the date.

 A summary table is simply published via GitHub pages.